-Jalview can calculate and display trees, providing interactive tree-based grouping of sequences though a tree viewer.
-All trees are calculated via the Calculate \Rightarrow Calculate $Tree \Rightarrow \ldots$ submenu.
 Trees can be calculated from distance matrices determined from % identity or aggregate BLOSUM 62 score using either Average Distance (UPGMA) or Neighbour Joining algorithms.
 The input data for a tree is either the selected region or the whole alignment, excluding any hidden regions.

 On calculating a tree, a new window opens (Figure 6.2) which contains the tree.
-Various display settings can be found in the tree window View menu, including font, scaling and label display options, and the File \Rightarrow Save As submenu contains options for image and Newick file export.
+Various display settings can be found in the tree window View menu, including font, scaling and label display options.
+The $File \Rightarrow Save\ As$ submenu contains options for image and Newick file export.
 Newick format is a standard file format for trees which allows them to be exported to other programs.
-Jalview can also read in external trees in Newick format via the File \Rightarrow Load Associated Tree menu option.
-Leaf names on imported trees will be matched to the associated alignment - unmatched leaves will still be displayed, and can be highlighted using the View \Rightarrow Mark Unlinked Leaves menu option.
+Jalview can also read in external trees in Newick format via the $File \Rightarrow Load\ Associated\ Tree$ menu option.
+Leaf names on imported trees will be matched to the associated alignment - unmatched leaves will still be displayed, and can be highlighted using the $View \Rightarrow Mark\ Unlinked\ Leaves\ menu\ option$.

 Clicking on the tree brings up a cursor across the height of the tree.
 The sequences are automatically partitioned and coloured (Figure 6.3).
-To group them together, select the Calculate \Rightarrow Sort \Rightarrow By Tree $Order \Rightarrow \dots$ alignment window menu option and choose the correct tree.
+To group them together, select the $Calculate \Rightarrow Sort \Rightarrow By\ Tree$ $Order \Rightarrow \dots$ alignment window menu option and choose the correct tree.
 The sequences will then be sorted according to the leaf order currently shown in the tree view.
-The coloured background to the sequence IDs can be removed with Select \Rightarrow Undefine Groups from the alignment window menu.
-Note that tree partitioning will also remove any groups and colourschemes on a view, so create a new view ([CTRL-T]) if you wish to preserve these.
+The coloured background to the sequence IDs can be removed with $Select \Rightarrow Undefine\ Groups$ from the alignment window menu.